2ndSightLab/ai-tracker/mistake-tracker.md

 I changed the comment to reference the individual file md for requirements plus the global architecture and global requirements.
 I also added a ## mistakes section to each individual file.
 I am hoping that reducing the size of the mistakes.md file and putting mistakes in each individual md file will imrpove model performance, as well as referencing the global architecture and global requirements.

 I jsut found that the success logger was failing to report errors correctly as well, which made it difficult to troubleshoot.
 Fixing that and adding file names and line numbers to that as well (and everything else as I go) to hopefully reduce the time it takes the model to pinpoint problems.

+OMG.
+Killing me.
+Absolute frigging nonsnese.
+I figured out there is a parallel processing bug in id logging because the code is still trying to write a file in a global spot where it should be usign a node path variable.
+So i am talking to the model about fixing tha tproblem by just adding the ID to the end of the node path.
+And the frigging model came up with all these more convoluted schemes and then addmitted my idea was "clever".
+But instaed of just simly adding the id to teh end of the varabile on success, it has to create awhole new variable with some weird non-sensical format. #1 no new var is needed.
+The whole point of the success path is to send that var to the success tracker.
+That is it's sole purpose adn reason for being so WTH do you need to invent a new variable?
+And secondly WTH can't variables be named to describe what they actually do?
+So much garbage in the code I can't stand it today.
+This shoudl have been doen months ago.
+Some things are way faster but some things are such a waste of time.
+And you have to monitor it all the time or create a test for every stinking little thing.
+Yes, slightly annoyed today.
+This needs to be DONE.

 # 2026-08-17 3:13 PM